intave/documentation/mechanics/checks-06-heuristics.md

 So here we are, needing to distinguish - from thousands of legitmate players - a few cheaters, that don't attack bots, emulate a correct attack-raytrace, legitimize their rotations and follow minecraft protocol as good as it gets.

+### Detection
+Understand that details on this check will remain secret, mostly for the check to remain effective in the long run.
+Each (30s-60s) scheduled analysis will generate a unique identifier, helpful if you want to report false positives.

+### Accuracy
+Heuristics is a sophisticated and well-tested detection system for combat related cheats.
+It notices, mitigates and removes even privately created combat automations targeted towards Intave, including treats it has never seen before.
+False positives are rare and unlikely.

 ### Issues
 Unfortunately, a full distinction from legitimate behavior is not always possible; not even with a complete game